 A phone and email service, manned five days a week by a small but dedicated service support team.

 Our team of Re-engage staff continues to be really stretched – including the Knowledge Team.
 We’re really lucky to have our wider team of 14,000 amazing Re-engage volunteers.
 The only downside of that is the email inbox is bursting!
 Don’t worry though, there is a wealth of information on our website that should answer many of your questions.

 On 5 May 2021 an email was sent asking you (group co-ordinators, drivers and hosts) to confirm your contact details and whether you can continue with your volunteer role.
 This is a critical step to getting our much-missed tea parties back up and running.
 Please check your junk inbox if you have not received anything or submit your latest information online, thank you.

 We would be very grateful if all volunteers, especially group co-ordinators, could help us by asking those in your group to check for our email in case they have missed it.
 We know many of you are in touch with your group, so your help to spread the word would be much appreciated.

 In time, there will be a series of guides to read through and watch (available on-demand) on a range of topics, including safeguarding and data protection.
 Some of these will need to be completed before tea parties restart, and some will be available as and when you need them.

 It’s serious and important stuff, but we’ll make it as easy as possible to digest and let you know how long each guide should take to read.
 More information on this to come.

 Unfortunately we are no longer able to accept paper application forms so please do recycle any that you may have.
 We are a small team and are unable to process forms manually.
-We have an easy-to-use online application form which once we’re closer to relaunch we will post on our website.
+We have an easy-to-use online volunteer application form which you can access here.
 For those of you without online facilities please call 020 7240 0630 and we can complete the online form with you over the phone.